- SPECIAL GETTING-STARTED ASSIGNMENTS

 That’s it.
 Do it all in one wiki page if you can.
 If that doesn’t work, then let me know and I’ll make another that you can link to.
 If you want to use an off-site link, go ahead…but it must be an off-site page that you’ve built.
 Don’t just link me to Wikipedia!
 Of course, don’t just repeat Wikipedia back to me!
 Seriously.

-8. Add a handful of fake News Feed entries that fit the time you chose
+8. Add a handful of imaginary and fanciful News Feed entries that fit the time you chose

 Have fun.
 Make your profile interesting.
 Teach me something I don’t know about somebody!

 Due February 15 and April 12